 A. A written request to the Office of the Registrar at firstname.lastname@example.org.
 The request should include:

 3. Name of institution from which you with to transfer credit

 B. Official copies of transcripts to be evaluated

-C. Copy of catalog course descriptions of all work to be evaluated
+C. Copy of catalog course descriptions of all work to be evaluated (when requested)

 A student may discontinue any class during the first half of the course and receive the grade of “W”.
 Withdrawal after this date will be recorded as failure, unless reasons of serious illness or similar emergency can be demonstrated.
 Petition forms may be submitted to the Office of the Registrar.
-If approved, the student will receive a grade of “W.”
+If approved, the student will receive a grade of “W”.

 Students who withdraw may return under their original catalog if they have missed no more than two consecutive regular semesters (Fall and Spring).
-All other students will return under the requirements of the current catalog unless their absence was due to overseas missionary service.
+All other students will return under the requirements of the current catalog, unless their absence was due to overseas missionary service.